 Street furniture is an incredibly popular form of landscape design and production throughout the United Kingdom.
-Benches, in particular, provide visitors of a settlement a useful place to rest and admire their surroundings.
+Benches, in particular, provide visitors to a settlement a useful place to rest and admire their surroundings.
 In addition to this, street furniture also helps define an area and provide it with character.
 Many towns and cities become instantly recognisable thanks to their items of street furniture, which in turn, become iconic landmarks that give people a reason to visit a particular urban or rural location.

 Over the last fifteen years, at Chris Nangle Furniture, we have designed street furniture for local authorities, top landscape architects, park developers and many other organisations.

 Each project we take on requires a different outcome, depending on its location and purpose.
-To help show you some of our most unique work, we have listed five iconic bespoke street furniture projects, which have helped define our craft and the settlements that they’re a part of.
+To help show you some of our most unique work, we have listed 5 iconic bespoke street furniture projects, which have helped define our craft and the settlements that they’re a part of.

 The materials we used helped provide unique character to its surrounding settlement.
-Fitting in with the historical loading trams of the salt industry, charred oak served as the ideal material for both aesthetic and maintenance purposes.
+Fitting in with the historical loading trams of the salt industry, charred Oak served as the ideal material for both aesthetic and maintenance purposes.

 The influence of the designs for this project came from the town’s history and was exceptionally enjoyable to work on and something which was greatly appreciated by its citizens.

 After being contacted by a primary school in Brixton, we worked on a project that produced some bespoke seating and planters for its students.

 Working closely alongside a local architect, we manufactured a collection of bespoke playground seats with adjustable feet, from locally-sourced Sweet Chestnut.
 We also made a very large Sweet Chestnut Tree Seat, which could seat a class of children.
 Finally, we made some large planters for the playground.

 The work proved a big hit with the children, parents and teachers alike.